4 Ways to Ensure Successful Long Distance Co-Parenting

 These are all plans that should be evaluated on a case-by-case basis.
 Every child is different, and two parents working together to meet the needs of their child is a best-case scenario.
 Being open to unique custody arrangements allows more opportunity to find something that works for all parties involved.

-Sandra Mills is a freelance health, relationship, and family safety writer.
+Author Bio: Sandra Mills is a freelance health, relationship, and family safety writer.
 She enjoys helping people and families live happier, healthier lives.